dhawaljoh/dhawaljoh.github.io/_posts/2016-03-25-My PhD-Application-Story.md

 <!-- published: false -->
 ---

 Ah, the clichéd "application story".
-Add to the pile, here goes:
+Adding to the pile, here goes:

 My PhD story, as I like to think of it, is made up of two parts - **the fall and the rise** (if you don't realize how many clichés there are going to be in this one, I apologize in advance).